Field electron emission: Modified equations for nanometrically sharp emitters

 Finally, note that the above analysis is asymptotic in the limit L ≪ R, similarly to the standard Fowler–Nordheim theory using the SN barrier.
-However, the addition of the quadratic terms renders it significantly more accurate for emitters with radii of curvature in the range ~5–20nm.
+However, the addition of the quadratic terms renders it significantly more accurate for emitters with radii of curvature in the range ~ 5–20 nm.
 For sharper emitters there is no general approximation for the current density.
 In order to obtain the current density, one has to calculate the electrostatic potential and evaluate the JWKB integral numerically.
-For this purpose, scientific computing software-libraries have been developed.
+For this purpose, scientific computing software has been developed (see e.g. GETELEC).

 Empirical CFE i–V equation

 At the present stage of CFE theory development, it is important to make a distinction between theoretical CFE equations and an empirical CFE equation.
 The former are derived from condensed matter physics (albeit in contexts where their detailed development is difficult).
 An empirical CFE equation, on the other hand, simply attempts to represent the actual experimental form of the dependence of current i on voltage V.

 In the 1920s, empirical equations were used to find the power of V that appeared in the exponent of a semi-logarithmic equation assumed to describe experimental CFE results.
 In 1928, theory and experiment were brought together to show that (except, possibly, for very sharp emitters) this power is V−1.
 It has recently been suggested that CFE experiments should now be carried out to try to find the power (κ) of V in the pre-exponential of the following empirical CFE equation:

 where B, C and κ are treated as constants.